BitBurrow/BitBurrow.github.io/docs/hub.md

 ### Create a container

-This section is recommended but not required.
 A container helps with security by isolating BitBurrow hub from other applications running on the same server, provides a firewall from the internet, and allows the hub to run processes as root without actually being root.
 Additionally, to simplify the installation process below, you can run Ubuntu inside the container even if the host uses another Linux flavor.

-After these steps, you should have a command prompt *in* the container.

 1. Install LXD:
     ```